jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

      (r/attempt simplify-addition))))
 ```

 Our rules are completely separate from how we want to apply them.
-When writing our transformations, we don't have the think at all about the context they live in.
+When writing our transformations, we don't have to think at all about the context they live in.
 We just express our simple rules and later we can apply strategies to them.
 But what if we want to understand what these strategies are doing?
 After playing around with things, it seems that the top-down strategy and the bottom-up strategy always give us the same result.
 But what are they doing that is different?
 We can inspect our strategies at any point by using the `trace` strategy.

 ```clojure
 (def simplify-addition-bu